RadicalInsight/radical-insight/README.md

 ### /apps

 This is where deployable applications live.
-Server, apis, clients, etc.
+Api, clients, etc.

 ### /libs